-Indian born Usha Kishore is a British poet and translator, resident on the Isle of Man.
+Indian-born Usha Kishore is a British poet and translator, resident on the Isle of Man.
 She is internationally published and has been anthologised by Macmillan, Hodder Wayland, Oxford University Press and Harper Collins India.
-Usha’s poetry is featured in the British school and Indian undergraduate syllabi.
-Her third and latest poetry collection, Immigrant, was published by Eyewear London in 2018.
+Usha’s poetry is featured in both British school and Indian undergraduate syllabi.
+Her third and latest poetry collection, Immigrant, was published in 2018.
 Usha is currently undertaking a PhD in Postcolonial Poetry with Edinburgh Napier University.

 You are the enterprising seafarer,

 You cast your imperial net.

 I welcome you like a God.

 You trade.
 You invade.

 You conquer.
 You divide.

 I bleed in saffron and green.
 I sing

 You teach me your language.

 I curse in your language.